Hurricane Heartache: This is What 15 Trillion Gallons of Water Looks Like

 Grammy Award-nominated gospel artist, Brian Courtney Wilson, was among the many people who had to leave his home as part of a mandatory evacuation, and although he had to leave his home he still was focused on keeping others informed and asking others to pray for those impacted by the storm.

 “My family and I are safe,” Wilson told the Forward Times.
 “We are praying for first responders, people who still need to be rescued and that this rain passes soon…Again, we are safe right now, but please continue to pray with us for Houston and the surrounding areas.”

-Community advocate Renee Jefferson Smith, who is known for helping out those in need across the Greater Houston area, found herself needing to recover from the devastation caused by Tropical Storm Harvey, after having had her home flooded.
+Community advocate Renee Jefferson Smith, who is known for helping out those in need across the Greater Houston area, found herself needing to recover from the devastation caused by Hurricane Harvey, after having had her home flooded.

 In spite of the flooding of her home, Smith has continued to serve others, and has chosen to focus on making the most out of a challenging situation.

 “I just looked at my husband and told him, ‘We are extremely blessed’,” said Jefferson.
 “Yes my home flooded, but I’m alive.
 As a matter of fact, our family didn’t have to be rescued, but we rescued others.
 There are several people who lost everything!
 They have lost loved ones, clothing, cars and their home.
 I choose not to let complaining be a part of my conversations, so I am still focused on trying to help others who need the help more than I do at this time.”

 State Rep. Ron Reynolds, who represents a lot of the areas in Fort Bend County, including Missouri City, has been on the ground assessing damage, providing assistance, volunteering, gathering information and coordinating critical resources, while he and his family were forced out of their own home due to a mandatory evacuation on Sunday.